graydata/ECO-395-Homework/Homework 4/Walter-Gray-Exercise-4.md

     ## Warning: package 'LICORS' was built under R version 4.0.5

 ![](Walter-Gray-Exercise-4_files/figure-markdown_strict/unnamed-chunk-1-1.png)

-An initial look at the correlation matrix with hierarchical clustering for the chemical properties shows some clustering around certain chemical properties.
+The figure above shows the correlation matrix with hierarchical clustering for the chemical properties.
+Some clusters are evident around certain chemical properties (positive correlations between residual sugar and sulfur dioxide, for example).

 Running PCA against the data (with K=4) gives us four components that account for 73.18% of the information contained in the original eleven